oskarvid/Selma/docs/TSD-instructions.md

 └── hg38
     └── files
 ```
-In this case you would put `REFERENCES=/cluster/projects/p172/Selma-references/` in the `settings.conf` file.
+In this case you would put `REFERENCES=/cluster/projects/p172/Selma-references/` in the `settings/settings.conf` file.

 #### File staging directory
-Next up is setting the file staging directory in the `settings.conf` file.
+Next up is setting the file staging directory in the `settings/settings.conf` file.
 This is where Selma will do all the preparation steps before starting the actual workflow on Colossus, and this is also where the output files from the finished Colossus data analysis will end up temporarily before being sent to the final storage directory that you define with the `-o` option when you start the workflow.
 The directory needs to be on a disk that is writeable by Colossus, so using something like `FILESTAGING=/cluster/projects/p172/Selma-staging` is a suggestion.

 Now that the configuration files have been edited, you should consider optionally making the Selma files read only so that you don't risk overwriting them in the future.
 If this is desireable you can run the following commands:
 ```bash